 Most commonly this is a house or other shared home, but any real estate fits the bill.
 Mobile homes on rented land, however, do not fall into this category.

-If you have limited property, shared or separate, you may qualify for summary dissolution.
+If you have limited property or assets, shared or separate, you may still qualify for summary dissolution.
 Again, the amount varies from one state to the next.

 In Oregon, the magic number is $30,000.
 So, if the total assets exceed that amount, you’ll have to go with another strategy.
 In some states, this amount excludes automobiles.